Q&A: Strategy and Infrastructure in a Changing World

 A: As always, everything we do is about the mission.
 Start by looking at what your organization’s mission is, and run every decision through a filter by asking if it meets your mission.
 If it is not critical to your mission, it is time to make some tough decisions.
 The “sacred cow” or “this is the way we’ve always done it” is something that you do not have time for now.
 To be effective, your decisions need to serve the majority of your members.
 With budgets being stretched, it is important to get rid of the “fluff” your organization no longer needs.
 You can rebuild later, but nobody has the budget to take new, necessary actions while still holding on to “old baggage”.
 To help take that step, ask yourself, “If we created our strategic plan today, how much of the old one would we keep?”
 Then get rid of what you do not need.

-Q: What are some creative ways people are meeting their mission in the face of new challenges caused by COVID-19?
+Q: What are some creative ways people are meeting their mission in the face of new challenges and changing world caused by COVID-19?

 A: We are working at a speed that we have not seen before.
 This break-neck pace doesn’t allow time for “analysis paralysis” or overthinking or delaying options.
 Association staff and leadership are working together much more quickly out of necessity.
 Despite these changes, all decision-making should still be about what moves the individual member forward.
 What makes them money or helps them advance?
 What allows them to move forward and pivot?
 How can we as an organization leverage emerging technology to enhance member engagement?
 These are the kinds of questions we need to ask.